 The beginning of the holiday features a procession (or translation).
 The centuries-old image of the Blessed Virgin Mary people moves from the shrine to the cathedral.

 Simultaneously with nine days of novena prayer in the cathedral, the city celebrates parades, theatrical performances, street parties, song contests, exhibitions, concerts, and other events.

 Finally, on the third Saturday of September, the image returns to the shoulders of the so-called voyadores to the basilica across the historic Naga River.
 The next day is the Feast of Our Lady of Peñafrancia.
 High papal masses there are in the basilica attended by hundreds of thousands of faithful devotees.

-About half an hour’s drive from the city of Naha, Mount Svarog National Park offers many activities for nature lovers.
-There are many waterfalls here; two of the most famous are the Malabsay and Nabuntulan waterfalls.
+About half an hour’s drive from Naha, Mount Svarog National Park offers many activities for nature lovers.
+There are many waterfalls here; the most famous is the Malabsay and Nabuntulan waterfalls.

 Mount Isarog’s climb is somewhat tricky.
 Do not invite your loving grandma and grandpa for the walk.
 Five hours up and always five hours down will only attract the fittest.
 It is considered Southern Luzon’s highest forested peak.
 You will experience what it is like to be in a jungle, technically, a virgin rainforest.
 It’s a fantastic experience.

 It would help if you pre-arranged a guide.
 Just call the head of principles called, Jeffrey (09460961961).
 He can assign you a guide even at short notice.
 The guide fee is 600 Pesos per day.